mogenson/lua-macos-app/README.md

 ## Metatables

-We can use Lua's metatables to fit our helper functions into some convenient Lua syntax.
+The Lua language uses a feature called [metatables](https://www.lua.org/pil/13.html) to set the behavior of tables and other types (similar to [dunder methods](https://mathspp.com/blog/pydonts/dunder-methods) in Python).
+We can use metatables to fit our helper functions into some convenient Lua syntax and continue to make our code less verbose.
 Our `objc.lua` module has an `objc` table to hold the Lua functions we've created so far.
 We use setmetatable to create a custom `__index` function that calls `objc_lookUpClass`.
 This function is called with an argument for the table and key every time the `objc` table is indexed but an entry is not found.
 We'll treat the key argument for this function as an Objective-C class name to look up.
 Now we can do `objc.NSApplication` to get a pointer of type `struct objc_class` for the `NSApplication` class.

 ```lua
 local objc = setmetatable({